INFY

 Is the promoter bullish about Infosys?

-Promoters seem to be bullish about the company.
-Latest quarter promoter holding is 14.52% and last quarter promoter holding is 14.3%.
+Promoters seem not to be bullish about the company and have been selling shares in the open market.
+Latest quarter promoter holding in Infosys is 14.38% and last quarter promoter holding is 14.52%

 Are mutual funds buying/selling Infosys?

-The mutual fund holding of Infosys is decreasing.
-The current mutual fund holding in Infosys is 22.12% while previous quarter holding is 22.73%.
+The mutual fund holding of Infosys is increasing.
+The current mutual fund holding in Infosys is 23.5% while previous quarter holding is 22.12%.